 Line search (closed grid search).

-Demonstrate the ability to secure a scene properly, extricate and treat a patient, and evacuate a patient using the methods most appropriate for a given situation.
+Demonstrate the ability to properly secure a scene, extricate and treat a patient, and evacuate a patient using the methods most appropriate for a given situation.

 Briefly describe pertinent local weather patterns, including the signs of arriving cyclonic winter storms, cold fronts, warm fronts, and local storms.